gopythongo/gopythongo/README.md

 GoPythonGo is built to allow you to put things where they make the most sense.
 In practice, this means that the command-line tool takes it's parameters from three sources: a configuration file, environment variables and command-line parameters.
-This way, keep the configuration for *how to build* with your code in a checked-in config file, but the configuration for *assembling* your build onm your build server server in environment variables or on the command-line or a second configuration file that will be merged.
+This way, keep the configuration for *how to build* with your code in a checked-in config file, but the configuration for *assembling* your build on your build server server in environment variables or on the command-line or a second configuration file that will be merged.